 For sewer related questions and/or concerns, please call (713) 475-5555.

 The application process requires valid state-issued identification (driver's license/ID), social security number (SSN), and for customers who are renting or leasing, we must have a copy of your rental/lease agreement.
 We must receive a copy of your identification to process any application.
 The Water Billing Office provides next day service; however, if you would like for services to be connected the same day of your application, a fee of $20 must be paid.
+If you wish to transfer or discontinue services, please use the Transfer or Discontinue Services Application.

 If your service is subject to disconnection or has been disconnected